Alrikk/monorepo-blueprint/README.md

 # monorepo-blueprint
-Blueprint for creating a Node mono repo
+Blueprint for a Node mono repo